 Innsbruck is a larger mountain town of about 120,000 and is the capitol city of the Tyrol state.
 It sits in a valley surrounded by mountains in the west region of Austria.

 From here we were only a 30 minute drive from Italy, a 30 minute drive to Germany, and a few minutes to many ski resorts and stunning lakes nearby.
 I think more than once we were contemplating how we could find a way to stay in Austria forever.
-Unfortunately, all of our options probably wouldn’t have worked out so well!

 The Old Town “Altstadt” of Innsbruck